adrien50/Employees-performance-analysis/README.md

 • Top 3 Important factors affecting employee performance.
 • A trained model which can predict the employee performance based on factors as inputs.
 • Recommendations to improve the employee performance based on insights from analysis.
-To satisfy the project goal, we have gone through the following steps :
-• We have imported the data in Jupyter Notebook, provided the shape and description of the data and checked out null value.